DomJWise/ooRexxDebugger/README.md

 On Unix platforms the (bash) script rexxdebugger can be copied into the path e.g. /usr/local/bin and marked executable.
 This will invoke RexxDebugger.rex from the rexx executable passing all your arguments, saving you from having to type e.g. rexx RexxDebugger ....

+On Mac OS X it may be necessary to
 Standalone programs or programs called as a single routine with multiple arguments can be debugged without modification via  command line options  available to RexxDebugger.rex

 For a standalone program  where a single argument string is passed unaltered to the program you would use: